 What effects most people is that many previous permanent alimony cases can now be brought back into court for changes based on the new statute.

-Contact one of the family law attorneys at Givens Givens Sparks to discuss how this new law may affect your case.
+Contact one of the family law attorneys at Robert Sparks Attorneys to discuss how this new law may affect your case.